Invarion/invarion-docs/docs/rapid-path/swept-path-analysis/Preparing-Swept-Path-Analysis.md

 ![Vehicle's properties inside the Object Properties window](./images/Vehicle_object_and_its_properties.png)

-## Drawing a Vehicle Path
+## Creating a Vehicle Path

-To start drawing a Vehicle Path select the vehicle on your plan and click on the arrow in front of it.
-Arrow indicates the forward movement direction of the vehicle.
+To start drawing a Vehicle Path select the vehicle on your plan and click on the arrow in front of it to begin driving forward, or the smaller rear arrow to reverse.
 You can also click on the vehicle with the right mouse button and choose "Vehicle" sub-menu and "Draw Path" option.

 ![Selected Vehicle object with the arrow that indicates forward movement direction](./images/Selected_Vehicle_object_with_the_arrow_that_indicates_forward_movement_direction.png)

+Once you have begun to draw a path two things will appear:

+- A **Predicted Movement Area Cloud** - Displayed for your reference, displaying how tight an arch the vehicle can turn in, given the constraints that have been applied.
+- The **Section Details interface** - Details below.

+### The Section Details interface

-When in "Draw Path" mode a special window called "Section details" will appear with settings for:
+When in the process of drawing a path, a special window called **Section Details** will appear with settings for:

 - **Speed** - Vehicle speed.
 - **Friction** - Lateral friction factor dependent on the vehicle speed and calculated according to the chosen standard.
 To set a custom value disable speed and friction dependency by clicking on the link/unlink toggle button on the left and enter the desired value in the field.
 - **Turn on Stop** - Turning this option on ("True") allows the vehicle to make a stop and turn the front wheels between different sections (at control points) of the Vehicle Path.

-and info such as:
+Information such as:

 - **Min radius** - Minimum turning radius (centerline) of the vehicle at the given speed and friction.
 - **Max angle** - Maximum turn angle of the vehicle at the given speed and friction.
 - **Max speed** - Maximum speed for the vehicle taking into account standard guidelines, given speed, friction and current turn radius.

+As well as settings for altering the appearance of the **Predicted Movement Area Cloud**:

+- **Show** - Whether the Predicted Movement Area Cloud is visible while drawing.
+- **Outline Color** - Alter the outline of the Cloud.
+- **Color** - Alter the fill color of the Cloud.
+- **Opacity** - Alter the opacity of the fill color of the Cloud.

 ![Sections details window](./images/Sections_details_window.png)

+## Drawing the Vehicle Path

 After setting the speed, friction and "Turn on Stop" option you can start drawing the path.
 To do this, indicate the points on the canvas area by clicking the left mouse button.
 These points are called "Control Points" and can be adjusted later.
 Each point creates another section of the Vehicle Path.
 Each section can have different parameters such as speed, friction and turn on stop setting.